laser/laser.github.io/blog/20131201-generators-es6.md

 The examples in this document work in Chrome Canary version 33.0.1716.0.
-With the exception of the XHR examples, they should all work in Node.js with the "–harmony" flag.
-The generator implementation provided by JavaScript 1.7+ does not adhere to the ECMAScript 6 draft – so you’ll have to make some changes in order to get my examples to work in Firefox.
+With the exception of the XHR examples, they should all work in Node.js with the "-harmony" flag.
+The generator implementation provided by JavaScript 1.7+ does not adhere to the ECMAScript 6 draft - so you'll have to make some changes in order to get my examples to work in Firefox.
 If you want to see these examples running in a browser (Canary), you can do so here.

-## ES6 Generators: Quick n’ Drrty
+## ES6 Generators: Quick n' Drrty

-In order to understand what’s going on in the example above, we need to talk about what an ES6 Generator is and what it provides you.
+In order to understand what's going on in the example above, we need to talk about what an ES6 Generator is and what it provides you.

 According to the ECMAScript 6 Draft, generators are "First-class coroutines,